 • school-age and after-school programs

-The organization also has Family Resource Specialists who can help you apply for the child care scholarship.
+The organization also has Family Resource Specialists who can help with applications for the child care scholarship.

 Call 1-877-261-0060

-LOCATE is a service in Maryland that can help you find a child care provider and let you know about the child care scholarship qualifications.
-You can reach LOCATE Monday-Friday from 8:30 a.m. to 4 p.m.
+LOCATE is a free service in Maryland that helps find child care providers and provides information on child care scholarship qualifications.
+Call LOCATE Monday-Friday from 8:30 a.m. to 4 p.m.

 How to connect with LOCATE: Child Care